 Discovery Attendance Policy and Procedures

-- Personal illness or attendance in school endangering a student’s health or the health of others.
+- When a personal illness or attendance at school endangers a student's health or the health of others.
 Documentation may be required within five days of a student's return to school.

 - A serious illness or death in a student's immediate family necessitates an absence from school.
 Documentation may be required within five days of a student's return to school.

-- A court order or an order by a governmental agency, including pre-induction physical examinations for service in the armed forces, mandating absence from school.
+- A court order by a government agency, including pre-induction physical examinations for service in the Armed Forces, mandating absence from school.

 - Conditions rendering attendance impossible or hazardous to student health or safety.

-Absences are unexcused for all other reasons, including but not limited to:
+Absences or check-ins/tardies are unexcused for all other reasons, including but not limited to:

 - Family Visits